 What are the latest laws and rules for car seats?

-Car seat laws help parents like you to make the right choices to keep children safe in the car.
+Car seat laws and regulations help parents like you to make the right choices to keep children safe in the car.
 They cover essentials like what type of car seat your child should travel in and at what age.
 If you don't follow the appropriate child car seat rules, you put your child's safety at risk and you could be fined.

 What law applies in my country?

 Child car seat laws vary from country to country.
 For example, in Spain, children cannot travel sitting in the front seat until they are 12 years old.
 In the UK, children over 12 years old or 135 cm no longer need to use a car seat.
 In other European countries, including Ireland and Germany, children must use a car seat until they are at least 150 cm tall or age 12 years old.
 If you’re in the USA, you'll also discover that different states have different car seat rules.

 To be sure you are getting it right, you should always check the road safety rules of the country you live in or are visiting.
 A quick search online should find the answers you need, but make sure you use a trusted, official source.

 What type of car seat do I need?

 There are two car seat standards that you need to be aware of to meet car seat legislation across Europe: R44 and R129/i-Size.
 Children up to the age of 12 years old or under a set height should always travel in a car seat that meets one of these approved standards.
 Remember, it's the driver of the vehicle who is responsible for making sure that the car seat is appropriate for the child's age or size.